stemplayer-js/docker-generate-waveforms/README.md

 docker run -it -v $PWD:/workdir stemplayer-js-generate-waveform --input source/my-audio.wav --output output
 ```

-the output will be a json file `my-audio.wav` in the output folder
+the output will be a json file `my-audio.json` in the output folder